barjac/freedv-rade-build/README.md

-This script is intended to automate the install of the new RADE development versions of freedv-gui in modern Linux distibutions.
+This script is intended to automate the install of the new RADE development versions of freedv-gui-2.0-dev in modern Linux distibutions.

 It initially checks which Linux distribution is in use, that disk space is adequate, whether internet with working DNS is available and that the script is being run as a regular user.